quarantin/zomboid-out-the-window/README.md

-# Zomboid - Mod - Just Throw Them Out The Window!
+# Project Zomboid - Mod - Just Throw Them Out The Window!
 A mod for the game Project Zomboid to add the possibility to throw corpses out of windows.

 # Steam Workshop URL